AlmogBaku/Anova4All/README.md

 ## Configuration

-To use the Anova for All, you need to patch the `anova` package to use the server's IP address instead of the Anova cloud services.
+To use the Anova for All, you need to change the `anova` package to use the server's IP address instead of the Anova cloud services.

+### Changing the server via the REST API

+If your (server) device supports BLE, you can use the API to change the server address.

+1. Run the server
-To do this, assist the `POST /api/ble/config_wifi_server` endpoint.
+2. Use the `POST /api/ble/config_wifi_server` endpoint.

 To revert the changes, use the `POST /api/ble/restore_wifi_server` endpoint.

+### Changing the server via the Web UI

+You can also use the web interface to change the server address.
+This is usually more user-friendly :)

+Notice: this require Web Bluetooth API support.
+Currently, it's not supported natively in iOS, but it's supported in Android and desktop browsers.
+You can try use an iOS app like Bluefy to connect to the device (not tested).

+### Con

 ## Usage